pandaninjas/keyoxide-web-mirror/content/guides/signature-profiles.md

 [[toc]]

+## Why put claims in a signed document/signature profile?

+Storing claims inside the key as notations is a powerful method.
+Wherever the public key goes, so go the identity claims.
+This allows one to use the existing vast network of key sharing tools to also share these identity claims.

+There are drawbacks to this: you lose granularity.
+You cannot pick and choose the claims you want to send to certain people or use for certain purposes.
+There is also the possibility that notations in keys could be scraped as the keys are publicly available.

+Putting (certain) claims in a signature profile solves both drawbacks.
+You can choose which claims to be associated with each other and you can choose which persons can see this by only sending it to them.
+You can even encrypt the signature profile!
+Since the signature profile is not publicly available (unless you make it so), there is no possibility to scrape the contents of it.

+Note that there is one catch: the person you send it to could publish it.
+Only send claims you wish to keep secret to people you trust!

 ## Writing the plaintext document

 Using terminal tools like vim, emacs, nano or graphical tools like notepad, create a new document.
 The content should eventually look like this: